TWICKENHAM ROWING CLUB BYLAWS

 -

-On-Water Accident: Any accident involving a third party (on or off the water), such as collisions or damage to club property or a third-parties property, or personal injury must be reported immediately to the Safety Adviser using the relevant accident/incident form.
+Accidents or Incidents: Any accident or incident (on or off the water), such as collisions, near misses, capsizes, negative interactions with other river users, damage to Club property or third-party property, or personal injury must be reported immediately to the Safety Adviser using the relevant online accident/incident form.

 -